 In a nutshell, SmartDraw is a powerful tool that stands out among its competitors.

 It costs $9.95 per user per month when billed annually or $8.25 per user per month on a plan with +5 users.

-The reason for including Mindly on our list is its impressive features and small screen size perfectly build for mobile users (iOS, Android, macOS).
+The reason for including Mindly on our list is its impressive features and small screen size perfectly built for mobile users (iOS, Android, macOS).

 Some of the best features of Mindly include various attachments, visual clipboards, customizable color schemes, element hierarchy, and various mind map exports.

-Surprisingly, Mindly doesn’t offer much in terms of integrations.
+Surprisingly, Mindly doesn’t offer much regarding integrations.
 However, you can synchronize existing mind maps with Dropbox.

 The free version of Mindly includes up to 3 mind maps, each with 100 elements.
-Other than that, it costs $6.99 on iOS and $5.49 on Android for additional features, including unlimited elements, passcode, and search; $29.99 on macOS.
+Other than that, it costs $6.99 on iOS and $5.49 on Android for additional features, including unlimited elements, passcodes, and search – $29.99 on macOS.

 Unlike other mind mapping tools where you’re limited, to begin with, the central node, Scapple, gives you more flexibility with nodes and where your mind map leads.